MarcoReidelbach/MaRDMO-Plugin/docs/how-to/mardmo/data-property.md

-# How to Add a Data Property in MaRDMO
+# How to Add a Data Property

-A *data property* is a boolean characteristic of a MathModDB entity — for example *Is Dimensional* or *Is Physical Constant*.
+A *data property* is a boolean characteristic of a MathModDB entity — for example *is dimensional* or *is physical constant*.
 When a user selects such a property in the RDMO interview, MaRDMO validates the selection, writes it to the questionnaire, checks it before export, and maps it to a Wikibase statement on the MaRDI Portal.